curl/curl-for-win/README.md

 # Reproducible curl binaries for Linux, macOS and Windows

-- **We are switching the default TLS backend to LibreSSL upon the next curl release when LibreSSL 3.8.x stable becomes available.
+- **We are switching the default TLS backend to LibreSSL upon the curl 8.5.0 release, after a final revision for 8.4.0 built with LibreSSL.
   This fixes a long-standing OpenSSL [vulnerability](https://curl.se/docs/CVE-2019-5443.html) on Windows.
 It also makes binaries 40% smaller.
 Major crypto and curl features remain the same.**
 - [Download](https://curl.se/windows/) our